Elon Musk's private jet has landed in Beijing - Reuters witness

 The jet with its identifying tail number could be seen at Beijing Capital International Airport on Tuesday, according to the Reuters witness.

+Musk's space company, SpaceX, and the military applications of its Starlink satellite network have been watched with interest and concern by Chinese researchers since Russia's invasion of Ukraine.

+State-owned Chinese companies are rushing to follow Starlink by launching their own low-Earth orbit, communications satellites.
+Chinese military researchers have studied Starlink as a potentially threatening technology, according to research reviewed by Reuters.

-(Reporting by Tingshu Wang and Josh Arslan in Beijing and Zhang Yan in Shanghai; Writing by Brenda Goh; Editing by Himani Sarkar and Edwina Gibbs)
+(Reporting by Tingshu Wang and Josh Arslan in Beijing and Zhang Yan in Shanghai; Writing by Brenda Goh; Editing by Kevin Krolicki and Edwina Gibbs)